Vogue Summer School NYC FAQ

 How are room assignments made?

-Note: Students will not be able to request room changes upon arrival or during program duration.
+Note: While we do our best to be sensitive to individual needs, students will not be able to request room changes upon arrival or during program duration.

 What about food?
 What if my child has special dietary needs or preferences?